StuffJackMakes/Particle-Vector-Art/README.md

     - `HeightmapMux`: Particles ease between the size defined by `magnitudeController.controlMuxA` and the size defined by `magnitudeController.controlMuxA` using `utilityProperties.easingFunction` to ease between values, depending on the `magnitudeController.heightmapChannel` value at the particle's position.
 - `sizeController.controlMuxA`: The control function ease from when mux-ing.
 Can be any of the `sizeController.controlFunction` values except `TimeMux` and `HeightmapMux`.
 Default value is a random control function.
 - `sizeController.controlMuxB`: The control function ease to when mux-ing.
 Can be any of the `sizeController.controlFunction` values except `TimeMux` and `HeightmapMux`.
 Default value is a random control function.

+## Potential Improvements / Future Work

+- Expand upon "rounding" from Angle controller (e.x. limit the size controller sizes to 2, 4, 6, 8, etc)
+- Add symmetry, where particles are reflected across specific axes
+- Add particle interation (e.g. gravity or flocking)
+- Zig-zag angle controller
+- Color Controller PaletteNoise control funcion, where noise controls fading between colors in the palette (vs all colors)
+- Mode where particle defaults depend on their base color (i.e. all particles of the same color act in a similar fashion)
+- Custom line ends (e.g. a jagged paintbrush look)
+- Allow mutliple heightmaps
+- Control functions that operate off of particle properties (e.g. velocity, position, etc)